-- When landscaping- dethatching can also be undertaken as part of your landscape maintenance routine, as dead, fallen leaves often give the visual perception of unsightly, dead grass.
-Dethatching in such instances helps to restore the lush green appearance of your lawn.
+- When landscaping, dethatching can also be undertaken as part of your landscape maintenance routine, as dead, fallen leaves often give the visual perception of unsightly, dead grass.
+Dethatching, in such instances, helps restore your lawn’s lush green appearance.

 When should you aerate your lawn?

-- Aeration is also best done when your turfgrass reaches its natural peak growth season.
+- Aeration is also best done when turfgrass reaches its natural peak growth season.
 This is typically around late spring for warm-season turfgrass varieties.
-Cool-season grasses- on the other hand- benefit from aeration in early fall.
+On the other hand, cool-season grasses benefit from aeration in early fall.

-- Undertaking aeration is also recommended after light showers, because slightly moist soil is the easiest to aerate.
-If you’re looking to aerate your lawn after a heavy downpour, at least wait until most of the water dries up and your lawn is only slightly moist before you can start pulling out plugs of soil from your lawn.
+- Undertaking aeration is also recommended after light showers because slightly moist soil is the easiest to aerate.
+If you’re looking to aerate your lawn after a heavy downpour, at least wait until most of the water dries up and your lawn is only slightly moist before pulling out plugs of soil from your lawn.